-Carlene MacMillan, MD is VP, Clinical Innovation at Osmind, where she focuses on product and growth.
+Carlene MacMillan, MD is Chief Medical Officer at Osmind, where she focuses on product, growth, and medical affairs.

 She has been the co-founder of Brooklyn Minds Psychiatry, a multidisciplinary team-based multi-site practice in the NYC Region with over 30 providers.
 She is a graduate of Harvard College and Harvard Medical School and completed her adult psychiatry residency and child and adolescent fellowship at Massachusetts General Hospital/McLean Hospital.

 Dr. Macmillan has a long-standing interest in helping individuals with severe, persistent and complex mental illness live meaningful lives in their communities.
 She was previously an attending physician on the Trauma and Dissociative Unit at McLean Hospital.
 She has also held a faculty position at the NYU Langone School of Medicine and was the founding Medical Director of the Ellenhorn NYC Private Assertive Community Treatment Team.